mfedoseeva/roboy-activity-recognition/README.md

 make connect
 ```

-5. running a container starts a GUI at http://localhost:8000/
+5. running the containers starts a GUI at http://localhost:8000/

 6. if the camera that you want to use is not /dev/video0, then you can change videoX to your camera
 ```--device=/dev/videoX:/dev/video0 \``` in the compose.sh script.